 With no leash laws in site, dogs are the masters of their domain on Montauk’s beaches.
 Before 9am and after 6pm, let your pooch parade around spots like Gin Beach and Hither Hills State Park.
 Enjoy a splash through beautiful Block Island Sound, favored by surfers for the consistent waves.
 Parks and beaches in Montauk are open from sunrise to sunset for your exploring pleasure.

 How to get there: Take the LIRR or the Hampton Jitney to Montauk.
 Beaches will be about a 10 minute walk or bike ride.
+And by the way, if you’re taking a bike – I recommend getting a hitch cargo carrier.
+These are super useful for traveling with a pet.
+You should do you research and get the best hitch cargo carrier for your beloved one.

 Photos: macieklew, Prospect Park, nashuavideotours